TristanSalles/EarthSurface/docs/landform.rst

    Relationship between river slope and drainage area and plot of :math:`k_{sn}` along river streams using the Topotoolbox package.

-The use of the normalised channel steepness index (:math:`k_{sn}`) which is derived from the slope–area regression, has widely been applied to detect zones subject to different rock uplift rates.
+The use of the channel steepness index (:math:`k_{sn}`) which is derived from the slope–area regression, has widely been applied to detect zones subject to different rock uplift rates.
 This slope–area regression has the following form:

 .. math::
-  S = k_s A^\theta
+  S = k_{sn} A^{-\theta}

-where :math:`S` is the channel slope, :math:`k_s` is referred as the steepness index, :math:`A` is the drainage area (surrogate of stream discharge) and :math:`\theta` is the concavity of the longitudinal profile. :math:`k_{sn}` is estimated from the equation above by normalising the drainage area of a given reach and using a reference concavity (:math:`\theta_{ref}`) which corresponds to the regional concavity observed in reaches unperturbed by tectonic signals.
+where :math:`S` is the channel slope, :math:`k_{sn}` is referred as the steepness index, :math:`A` is the drainage area (surrogate of stream discharge) and :math:`\theta` is the concavity of the longitudinal profile. :math:`\theta` ranges between 0.3 and 0.8 and often takes on the value 0.45.

 Relationship between valley spacing